 Gaining weight in a healthy way — whether from fat or muscle — isn’t as simple as letting yourself go at the all-you-can-eat buffet or pumping iron 24/7.
 You have to take a targeted, science-backed approach that keeps your health at the forefront and yields the results you want.

-1. Nix Processed Foods
+1. Nix processed foods

 Even if you’re trying to bulk up, it’s still important for your overall health that you’re filling your body with whole foods, says Davis.
-She notes that trying to gain weight by eating processed foods like soda, refined grains, bacon, and trans fats can increase your risk of conditions such as type 2 diabetes and cardiovascular disease.
+She notes that trying to gain weight by eating excessive amounts of processed foods like soda, refined grains, bacon, and trans fats can increase your risk of conditions such as type 2 diabetes and cardiovascular disease.
 Instead, focus on healthy, balanced meals in proper proportions.

-2. Increase Your Calories
+2. Increase your calories

 “No one can be in a significant calorie deficit and build muscle,” says Albert Matheny, M.S., R.D., C.S.C.S., co-founder of SoHo Strength Lab.

 To find out how many more calories you need to consume to gain weight, you need to first figure out your baseline, or how many calories you need to maintain your current weight, then add 300 calories to gain muscle mass.
 (And don’t forget the weight training; see #4)